 Click Here to File an Illinois Stop Notice Document

-LienItNow.com prepares, files and serves Illinois Amendments to mechanics' lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Illinois Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File an Illinois Lien Amendment Document

-LienItNow.com prepares, files and serves Illinois Discharges of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves Illinois Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.

 Click Here to File an Illinois Lien Release Document

-LienItNow.com prepares, files and serves extensions of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves extensions of mechanics' lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the mechanics' lien claim prolongs the expiration date.
 Illinois law, however, does not permit an extension of mechanics' lien claims.

 Click Here to File an Illinois Lien Extension Document

-LienItNow.com prepares, files and serves Illinois Bond Claims for a fee of $275.00.
+LienItNow.com prepares, files and serves Illinois Bond Claims.
 Bond claims can only be filed on a project where the owner, contractor or subcontractor has obtained a payment bond to ensure that every contractor receives payment for the work performed on the Project.
 The payment bonds issued by sureties for construction projects have specific timing requirements, but most require claimants to submit claims against the bond within sixty to ninety days from the claimants' last date of work.
 Bond claims are as or more effective than a lien claim because the payment bond acts as a guarantee that payment will be made for work properly completed.

 Click Here to File an Illinois Bond Claim Document

-LienItNow.com prepares, files and serves Illinois Pre-Notices for bond claims for a fee of $50.00.
+LienItNow.com prepares, files and serves Illinois Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.

 Click Here to File an Illinois Pre-Bond Notice Document